-Andrew Yang to kick off NYC mayoral bid, with push for universal basic income
+Andrew Yang kicks off NYC mayoral bid, calls for universal basic income

 Current Mayor Bill de Blasio cannot run for a third term.

-Former 2020 Democratic presidential hopeful Andrew Yang on Thursday will launch his New York City mayoral campaign -- hoping to replace outgoing Bill de Blasio with an audacious pitch for a universal basic income as a headline policy.
+Former 2020 Democratic presidential hopeful Andrew Yang on Thursday launched his New York City mayoral campaign -- hoping to replace outgoing Bill de Blasio with an audacious pitch for a universal basic income as a headline policy.

-Yang will speak in Morningside Heights on the Upper West Side of Manhattan after announcing his campaign on Wednesday evening.
-In a campaign video, he made a nod toward policies similar to those that characterized his longshot 2020 presidential bid.
+"I’m running for mayor for a very simple reason -- I see a crisis and believe I can help," he said, citing the COVID crisis as well as high unemployment in the Big Apple.

 ANDREW YANG ANNOUNCED NEW YORK CITY MAYORAL BID

-"Seeing my city the way it is now breaks my heart," Yang said.
-"We need to realize Martin Luther King Jr.’s dream of a guaranteed minimum income and get cash into the hands of people who need it most.
-We’ll bring New York City into the 21st century by getting everyone high-speed internet so our kids can learn.
-We’ll take back control of our subway."
+He called on the city to move away from political blame games: "When in reality, the people have been losing and it is tearing our city apart."

 Yang could stake out a relatively moderate candidacy in a field of left-wing Democratic hopefuls.
+He described his platform as "a positive vision for New York City and a rational, progressive plan to implement it and make it a reality."

 He is widely seen as an early frontrunner and has been surrounded by speculation and interest since he filed paperwork last month.

 If his bid succeeds, he would replace the left-wing de Blasio, who cannot run for a third team.
 De Blasio has been dueling with Gov. Andrew Cuomo over the response to the COVID-19 pandemic.